FlyingWorkshop/market-design/_sources/book/incentive-reverse-auction.md

 ```

 Vickrey auctions also require *too much trust* in practice.
 The auction model can be difficult to interpret, so many bidders barely understand the computations.
 Most cannot determine the outcomes from the bids.
 The FCC can't even guarentee that computations will be accurate, and by law, they can't share bid data to allow verifying the computation.

-TODO: is it because the model is super big?

 ```{prf:remark}
 The Vickrey auction is not budge aware, group strategy-proof, or generally price competitive.